 Mersey Weaver Scouts are keen to encourage and support young people who wish to participate in international events and projects.
 Scouting is an international movement and a visit abroad is a fantastic opportunity to learn about another culture, meet other Scouts, understand how they live, experience unique adventures and extend the horizons of our members beyond the village, town or city in which they live.
 All of the top Awards in Scouting require participants to experience or incorporate some understanding of global issues and a visit abroad is a great way of enabling that.

 Interested in an adventurous trip/visit abroad but not sure where to start?

 Get in touch with our DC (Oliver Chambers) and our ACC International (Graham Shaw)

 To apply for funding from the International Scouting Fund you will need to complete a project proposal.
-Completed Project Proposals should be sent to our Sponsorship Advisory Panel for consideration before being forwarded on to the Executive committee.
+Completed Project Proposals should be sent to our Sponsorship Advisory Panel for consideration.

 Our International Fund